ekegus/image-similarity-algorithm/README.md

 # Image Similarity Algorithm

-Still to do:

-1. Picture 12 is undefined category --> Write about GloVe
-2. Write tests. --> Refactor database 1 and more plants so they are clean --> so I can write tests for them --> Try and write a test for every function
-3. Refactor.
-4. Write readme to explain approach.

-## About

-Thank you for letting me take my time with completing this tech challenge.
-It was very important to me that I could finish the course without any distractions to maximise my learning.
+Thank you for letting me take my time with completing the algorithm.
+I really appreciate your patience as it allowed me to finish the course 100% focused on my learning.

-Also an apologise for a further delay because the tech test got lost as Nology shut down my work email on which I had stored the test.

-This md-file serves as a sort of log as I work through the algorithm problem.
+The length of this readme is due to the open-ended nature of the challenge.
+I have therefore written quite extensively about what brought me to this specific solution.
+In case you want to skip straight to my thoughts on the code, this can be found under 3.
+The Code.

-## 1. Understand the problem
+## 1. About The Task

-### 1.1 Restating the problem for myself
+## 1.1 The Challenge To Solve

-If I were to select any of the twenty plant images, I want a function to output which other plant photos might be of interest.
+If I were to select any of the twenty plant images, the algorithm should output which other plant photos might be of interest.

-I can use the JSON data, but I don't have to.

 ### 1.2 Understanding the data

-I presume a scalable solution would rely on Google's Vision API and the image labels it returns.
-However, to incorporate these label data in a well-informed manner, I first have to understand the data provided from Google Cloud Vision (https://cloud.google.com/solutions/image-search-app-with-cloud-vision).
+I presumed a scalable solution would rely on Google's Vision API and the image labels it returns.
+However, to incorporate the label data in a well-informed manner, I first had to understand the data provided from Google Cloud Vision [https://cloud.google.com/solutions/image-search-app-with-cloud-vision].
 As far as I understand, a user can upload an image and the Google API returns a number of labels for the given image.
 Each label has:

 1. Label Identifier called 'mid' which is 'An opaque entity ID for the label, such as "/m/0bt9lr" '.
 2. Label Description, which describes the image, e.g. 'leaf'.
 3. Score which is a number associated with the confidence that each assessment is accurate.
 Confidence scores range from 0 (no confidence) to 1 (very high confidence).
-4. Topicality should give a score from 0-1 0 (no confidence) to 1 (very high confidence) on relevancy of each label.
-However, in the data the topicality seems to be identical with the confidence score.
-Some seem to suggest this is because of a bug.
+4. Topicality also provides a score from 0-1 which is supposed to inform about relevancy of each label.
+However, in the data the topicality is identical with the confidence score.
+I have found suggestions online which suggest that this is due to a bug.

-These returned label for each image can then be used to place images within categories based on similarity.
+These returned labels for each image can then be used to place images within categories based on similarity.

+### 1.3 Sorting in categories

 According to Google, there are two different approaches to classifying images:

 1. Fixed label to category mapping
 2. Word vector mapping

-Ideally, one would use word vector mapping, however, I opt for fixed label to category mapping as it is the most simple solution.
-Down the line, one could refactor to the word vector approach.
+Ideally, one would use word vector mapping, however, I opt for fixed label to category mapping as it is the simplest solution.
+Down the line, it would be wise to refactor the algorithm into the word vector approach using GloVe (Global Vectors for Word Representation) as this would make the solution both much more scalable and flexible.

-### 1.3 What are the inputs that go into the problem?

-Given that I use the data in the JSON, the algorithm would probably take the following data as an input:

-1. Mapping a detected label to a predetermined category.
-2. Using word vectors to find a similar category.

-### 1.4 What are the outputs that should come from the solution to the problem?

-Possible output could be:

-1. A sorted array of images dependent on a similarity score.
-2. An array with only the relevant images pushed into it if the similarity score is high enough.

-## 1.5 Can the outputs be determined from the inputs?
-I.e. does the Google Visioin JSON file contain enough data to solve the problem?

-Some shortcomings of the Google Cloud API data:

-1. The quality of the 'description' for each plant can vary wildly.

-- Some have generic descriptions, e.g. 'plant'.
-- Others have descriptions which seem to contradict each other e.g. 8.jpg which has descriptions such as 'flower', 'plant', 'tree', 'herb'.

-2. Confidence score vs label relevancy

-- What if a label seem useful or relevant but the confidence score is low?
-Should the label be used or is it better to discard the label due to low confidence?
-I.e. work with a confidence threshold.

-## 1.6.
-How should I name the important pieces of data in the algorithm, i.e. the function and variables?
+## 2. My Approach

+### 2.1 Categorising plants after the fixed-label-to-category-mapping approach

+Using fixed label to category mapping, I first created categories based on the labels the Google Vision API has returned.
+These can be found in the file called plantCategories.js.

-I would possibly need the following to solve the algorithm:
+During the sorting, I ran into the following paradox:

-1. function to 'calcImageSimilarity'
-2.
+- The more generic the label, the higher the confidence score.
+- The more specific the term, the lower the confidence score.

+The interesting thiing is that relevant terms for sorting plants have to be more specific than 'leaf', but the price one pays is that the confidence score drops (sometimes) significantly.
+The question becomes how to decide between confidence scores vs label relevancy.

+One way to tackle this would be to work with a confidence threshold, i.e. only use labels with a confidence score higher than, say, 0.7.
+I decided against this approach as I thought it would over complicate matters unnecessarily for the scope of this challenge.

+More importantly, I decided to discard generic labels such as 'leaf', as I found these to add little value to sorting the images.

-## 2. Explore Examples
+### 2.2 Explore Examples

+Another challenge arose regarding which categories would be sensible to work with.
+This question was quite challenging to tackle due to my admittedly limited knowledge of plants.

-To conceptually come up with a sensible solution it might make sense to come up with some examples.
+To conceptually come up with a sensible solution I tried to come up with some examples.

 Example: